 - Paleo Chocolate Chip Cookies – Perfectly chewy, just like “real” ones!

-So, go whip one of these paleo mug cakes (or one of my other delicious desserts) and grab a glass of homemade almond milk!
+So, go whip one of these paleo mug cakes (or one of my other delicious desserts) and grab a glass of almond milk!

 Almond Flour Paleo Chocolate Mug Cake Recipe